-- Clean, clear design with good colours, fonts and subtle use of white space will help you not only to look good but load faster.
+- Clean, clear design with good colors, fonts and subtle use of white space will help you not only to look good but load faster.

-This plugin cleans house; it optimises the database by reducing the overhead of:
+This plugin cleans house; it optimizes the database by reducing the overhead of:

-Another recommendation is the WP-DB Manager plugin which organises and schedules specific dates for database optimisation.
+Another recommendation is the WP-DB Manager plugin which organizes and schedules specific dates for database optimization.